 Money sits at the heart of our economy and everyday lives.
-Today we can pay in many different ways, including using banknotes issued by the Bank of England or electronically, from your bank account.
-Whichever way you choose to pay, you can always trust the value of the money you’re spending or receiving.
+Today, you can pay in many ways, including using banknotes issued by the Bank of England or electronically from your bank account.
+Whichever way you choose, you can always trust the value of the money you are spending or receiving.

 A digital pound would be like a digital form of cash – a banknote for the digital era.
-Like banknotes, it would be issued directly by the Bank of England.
-You could hold your digital pounds in a digital wallet, and spend them in shops or online.
+Like banknotes, it would be issued by the Bank.
+You could hold your digital pounds in a digital wallet and spend them in shops or online.

-A digital pound would be denominated in sterling and its value would be stable, just like banknotes. £10 in digital pounds would always have the same value as a £10 banknote.
+It would be denominated in sterling and its value would be stable, just like banknotes.
+Ten digital pounds would always have the same value as a £10 banknote.

-If we introduced it, it would not replace cash.
-We know being able to use cash is important for many people.
-That’s why we will continue to issue it for as long as people want to keep using it.
+If introduced, it would not replace cash.
+We know using cash is important for many people.
+That is why we will continue to issue it as long as people want to keep using it.
 You would simply have even more choice when you make payments.

-Just like the money you use today, your trust in a digital pound would be essential.
-Any future laws on a digital pound would guarantee users’ privacy and also guarantee that neither the Bank of England nor the Government would be able to control how you spend your money.
-It would be your choice whether to use a digital pound or not.
+Just like the money you use today, your trust would be essential.
+Any future laws on a digital pound would guarantee users’ privacy and that neither the Bank nor the Government would be able to control how you spend your money.
+It would be your choice whether to use it or not.

-We haven’t made a decision on whether we will introduce a digital pound.
-The earliest we would issue a digital pound would be the second half of this decade.
+We have not made a decision on whether we will introduce a digital pound.
+The earliest we would issue it would be the second half of this decade.

-We are now in a design phase which will look at the technology and policy requirements for a digital pound over the next 2 to 3 years.
-In the design phase we will test how it could work in the real world.
+We are in a design phase, which will look at the technology and policy requirements.
+In this phase, we will test how it could work in the real world.
 This will bring to life innovative ways to use it so you can see how it might be useful and relevant to you.
 We will also carry out detailed assessments to work out exactly how a digital pound would operate.

 At the end of this phase we will have enough information to make a decision on whether to move into a build phase.
-Parliament will also have a say before any digital pound in launched, and further public consultation will be held to make sure everybody has the opportunity to make your views heard.
+Parliament will also have a say before it is launched and we will hold further public consultation to make sure everybody can make their views heard.

 -

-We aren't using cash as much as we used to, and digital payments are becoming more and more common.
+We are not using cash as much as we used to and digital payments are becoming more common.

-On top of that, new forms of money are emerging and some of these could pose risks to financial stability.
+On top of that, new forms of money are emerging and some could pose risks to financial stability.

-The digital pound would be like an electronic version of the banknotes issued by the Bank of England.
+The digital pound would be like an electronic version of the banknotes issued by the Bank.

-We think the digital pound could help us maintain trust in money and protect our financial system, while also improving payments by increasing efficiency and enabling innovation.
+We think it could help us maintain trust in money and protect our financial system, while also improving payments by increasing efficiency and helping innovation.

 -

-We haven't made a decision whether to introduce the digital pound.
-We're still exploring the possibilities.
-But if we do decide to issue a digital pound, it won't be for a few years.
+We have not made a decision to introduce the digital pound.
+We are still exploring the possibilities.
+But if we decide to issue it, it will not be for a few years.

 -

-If we introduced the digital pound, it would not replace cash.
-Instead, we would like it to work alongside cash as we know that people may like to have the option to use both.
+It would not replace cash.
+Instead, we would like it to work alongside cash as we know that people may like to use both.

 -

 Not in a traditional sense.
-So you would not be able to open an account with the Bank of England.
+You would not be able to open an account with the Bank of England.
 The way you would access digital pounds would be through a digital wallet provided by a private company.
-The reason we would do it this way is that we think private companies are much better placed to provide innovative products and services to the public.
+We think private companies are better placed to provide innovative products and services to the public.

 -

-If we introduced the digital pound, you would be able to do the same things you can do with your money today, such as paying family or friends or buying goods in shops or online.
+The same things you use your money for today, eg paying family and friends, buying goods in shops or online.

-But new technologies are emerging, which we could incorporate into the design of the digital pound.
-This would allow wallet providers, from whom you would access the digital pounds, to invent and design tools to help you use your money in new ways.
+But new technologies are emerging, which we could incorporate into the design.
+This would allow wallet providers, from whom you would access the digital pounds, to invent tools to help you use your money in new ways.

-These innovations could change the way people pay and could make payments faster and less expensive.
+These innovations could change the way people pay, making it faster and less expensive.

-Wallets would be designed by private companies like banks or payment firms and by new firms appearing over time.
+Wallets would be designed by private companies, such as banks or payment firms, and by new firms that appear over time.
 But digital pounds would be directly issued by the Bank of England, just like banknotes.
-That means you would have all the same safety and security that you have with our money today.
+You would have all the safety and security that you have with your money today.

 -

-If you used digital pounds, the Bank of England and the government would not collect any of your personal data and wouldn't be able to see how you spent your money.
-You would access the digital pound through a virtual wallet and you would have to share some personal data with your wallet provider.
-This is because you would have a commercial relationship with your provider and they would require some form of ID to prevent financial crime or fraud.
-Your privacy would still be protected by data privacy regulations and your personal data would not be shared with the Bank or the government.
+You would access them through a virtual wallet and you would have to share some personal data with your wallet provider.
+You would have a commercial relationship with your provider and they would require some form of ID to prevent financial crime or fraud.

 -